dmbarbour/glas/docs/GlasDesign.md

 A generic text preprocessor language that can import, define, and invoke character-level macros can be widely useful.
 Users could apply the preprocessor anywhere it might be useful via composing file extensions, e.g. ".g0.m" vs. ".json.m", while keeping it separate from the underlying language.

 It is feasible to explore graphical and structured editors for certain modules.
-This would generally require that all files are of types recognized by the editor, but also have consistent interpretations by Glas language modules.
+This would generally require that all files are of types recognized by the editor, but also have consistent interpretations by glas language modules.

 ### Abstract and Linear Data